 15. How do I re-enroll with the university after a break in enrollment due to deployment?

 To re-enroll, you will need to register for classes again and complete a Semester Certification Form requesting the use of your benefits.
 You will also need to submit a new Certificate of Eligibility to the VA Certifying Official.

-Students with completed UMBC coursework, as degree-seeking undergraduates, who have interrupted continuous registration for three or fewer regular semesters due to military service obligations may reach out to the Office of the Registrar to ask that their student account be reactivated for the upcoming semester.
-Students with completed UMBC coursework, as degree-seeking undergraduates, who have interrupted continuous registration for four or more semesters must apply for readmission, following the instructions here.
+Students with completed UMBC coursework, as degree-seeking undergraduates, who have interrupted continuous registration for two regular semesters due to military service obligations must apply for readmission, following the instructions here.